marcelosperalta/bootcamp_dci/200921/README.md

 npx create-react-app client
 ```

-## Run Client and Server at the same time
+## :rocket: Run Client and Server at the same time

 ```
 npm run dev